ASE A4 Steering and Suspension Practice Test

 Answer D is wrong.
 Technician A is correct.

-42. Technician A says that loose power steering rack bushings result in vehicle wander.
-Technician B says worn rack bushings cause changes in the toe.
+42. Technician A says worn steering linkage results in loose steering and vehicle wander.
+Technician B says worn rack bushings can cause changes to the vehicle's toe angle after a wheel alignment.
 Who is correct?

 • A. Technician A